-Because there are so many great classroom activities available, we’ve compiled a list of some of our favorites below for you to try out in your classroom!
+However many STEM activities require a lot of advanced setup or elaborate cleanup afterwards which is why we’ve compiled a list of some of our favorites easy and interactive STEM activities below for you to try out in your classroom!
 Looking for recurring activities you use over and over again?
 Then be sure to check out our post on STEM teaching tools for your classroom.

 1. Create a circuit using conductive playdough